WOMEN WHO TRAVEL: MEXICO

 Pricing & Payment

-These trips cost $4,100 per person (special edition editor-led trips cost $4,400).
+These trips cost $4,100 per person (our special edition Day of the Dead trip costs $4,400).
 View available dates and book your spot here.

 Things to note: A non-refundable 40% deposit is due at the time of booking.
 Final payment is due no later than 25 days prior to departure.
 Payments must be made by credit card.
 Please read our BOOKING TERMS AND CONDITIONS for the full terms of our booking and cancellation policy.